vineyard-bloom/bloom-forms/README.md

 [Back to Contents](https://github.com/vineyard-bloom/bloom-forms#readme-contents)

 ## Validation
 All the existing inputs have support for a `validateAs` string and an `onBlur` (when that field loses focus) function prop, which should call `props.checkField`.
-You can add more types of validaton to the validator by passing in a `validationHelp` prop to form.jsx.
+You can add more types of validaton to the validator by passing in a `validationHelp` prop to `<Form />`.

 `validationHelp` should be an object with two fields: a json object of error messages, and a dictionary of custom `validateAs` keys with their test functions that return errors.
 - Example: